Mokhtarnameh

 Mokhtarnameh (مختارنامه, lit.
-'The Book of Mokhtar') is an Iranian historical epic television series directed by Davood Mirbagheri, based on the life of Al-Mukhtar, a pro-Alid revolutionary based in Kufa, who led an islamic revolution against the Umayyads in 685 and ruled over most of Iraq for eighteen months during the Second Fitna.
-Over 140 actors were cast in it.
-It was originally shot in Persian language, and later dubbed into English, Arabic, Urdu and Bengali languages.
-The series is one of the most well-received Iranian TV series worldwide, and it is aired on national TV every Muharram month.
+'The Book of Mokhtar') is an Iranian historical epic television series directed by Davood Mir-Bagheri.
+It is based on the life of Mukhtar al-Thaqafi, an Alid revolutionary based in Kufa who led a rebellion against the Umayyad Caliphate in 685 to avenge the killing of Husayn, and ruled over most of Iraq and parts of northwestern Iran for eighteen months during the Second Fitna.
+More than 140 actors were cast in the series.
+It was originally shot in Persian language, and later dubbed into several other languages.
+The series is one of the most well-received Iranian TV shows worldwide, and it is aired on national TV every Muharram month.

 Plot summary

 After nine years of farming and away from the battlefield, Mukhtar returns to politics when Hasan ibn Ali is injured in his battle with Muawiyah's forces.
 Years later, Mukhtar arrives in Kufa to prepare for Ḥusayn ibn ‘Alīs arrival.
 On Yazid's orders, Ibn Ziyad arrives and unites the people of Kufa against Husayn by using lies.
 Mukhtar is imprisoned to prevent the riot.
 He is released after the battle of Karbala on Yazid's orders.
 Mukhtar vows to avenge Husayn's death.
 Needing allies, he travels to Mecca and meets Ibn Zubayr.
 Mukhtar helps Ibn Zubayr's brother, Mus'ab, defeat an Umayyad assault; but no alliance is made.
 Mukhtar returns to Kufa and unites the people now that Ibn Ziyad has returned to Damascus and Kufa is leaderless.
 Mukhtar expels Ibn Zubayr's appointed governor and takes control of the city.
 During the next years he kills almost all of Husayn's murderers, including Ibn Ziyad, Umar and Shimr, while battling both Umayyad caliph and Ibn Zubayr's armies.
 Eventually he is defeated by Mus'ab's army and retreats to his palace in Kufa.
 After one year, Mukhtar orders his forces to march and break the siege; but only few follow him outside.
 Mukhtar is killed and Mus'ab surprisingly orders all of Mukhtar's soldiers who have surrendered to be decapitated.